 In the case of certain industries such as air transportation, rail transportation, ship transportation, trucking, television, radio, motion pictures, various types of professional athletics, and so forth, the foregoing regulations in respect to the apportionment formula may not set forth appropriate procedures for determining the apportionment factors.
 Nothing in Article IV.18. or in this Regulation IV.18. shall preclude [the tax administrator] from establishing appropriate procedures under Article IV.10. to 17. for determining the apportionment factors for each such industry, but such procedures shall be applied uniformly.

+If a taxpayer has petitioned to use an alternative method of apportionment in another state and has received permission to use that alternative method in that state, then the taxpayer must submit a copy of that petition to the [tax administrator] who shall determine whether that method should also be used in [state] for the tax years covered by the petition.